cgoesche/willdo/README.md

 Sets the database type to use.
 For now only "sqlite" is supported.

 `WILLDO_DATABASE_FILEPATH`
-An absolute or relative filepath for the database file.
+An absolute or relative filepath for the database.

 `WILLDO_DATABASE_ADDRESS`
 Specifies the network address of the network connected database. (not used)